 - Transaction fees are charged on every transaction.

-- Overwhelming number of features can confuse the beginners.
+- An overwhelming number of features can confuse beginners.

 Here’s an essential list of Shopify key terms to keep you educated on Shopify technical terms.

-Apart from that, one of the points of Shopify that impressed me significantly is that you can manage online and offline stores with the same platform.
-I have explained the Shopify POS system in detail in my article ahead.
+One unique feature of Shopify that impressed me significantly is that you can manage online and offline stores with the same platform.
+I have explained the Shopify POS system in detail further in my article.

 Does Shopify Offer Value For Money?
 (Pricing Structure)